Can I move in early?

-Laundry rooms are located in the lower levels or ground floor of each building.
-You can check availability of machines from your computer by using LaundryView.
+Laundry rooms are located on the lower levels or ground floor of each building.
+You can check the availability of machines from your computer by using LaundryView.
 Laundry machines accept quarters and debit/credit cards.
 Click here for information.

 I don’t like my room assignment.
 How can I get it changed?